 To enter a graduate degree program, a student must have a bachelor's degree or its equivalent, an undergraduate record of high caliber and acceptance by the department concerned.

 Domestic applicants who wish to be considered for financial aid must submit all required application materials before January 15 of the proposed year of entry into the program and submit all financial aid forms before February 15.
-Exceptions to this deadline: all applications to the dance program must be received by December 1; applications to the Master of Education of the Deaf program must be received by April 1.
+Exception to this deadline: all applications to the dance program must be received by December 1.

 All international applications for a master's degree or for the Diploma in American Studies Program must be received on or before January 15 of the proposed year of entry into the program.